 If you want even more value, you can transfer your points to one of Chase's airline or hotel transfer partners.
 Depending on where you transfer your points and how you redeem them, you could get significant value.

 The card also offers various trip protections, which can save you from having to purchase them separately, and doesn't charge any foreign transaction fees.
 The annual fee is $95.

 Best Card for Luxury Travel Perks: The Platinum Card® from American Express

 If your priority is improving your trip experience, and you can stomach a steep annual fee, look no further than The Platinum Card® from American Express.

-New cardholders will earn 60,000 points after spending $5,000 in the first three months, plus 5 points per dollar on flights booked directly with airlines and American Express Travel, as well as prepaid hotels booked through amextravel.com.
-You'll earn 1 point per dollar spent on eligible purchases.
+New cardholders will earn 60,000 points after spending $5,000 in the first 3 months, plus 5 points per dollar on flights booked directly with airlines and American Express Travel, as well as prepaid hotels booked through amextravel.com.
+You'll earn round 1 point per dollar spent on eligible purchases.